Getting Started with HyperPixel 4.0

 Setting up your Raspberry Pi

-Download Raspbian with desktop and then use Etcher to burn the operate system onto a micro SD card that's at least 8GB.
-We sell a NOOBS micro SD card that comes pre-loaded with a range of operating systems, including Raspbian, so if you're not sure what you're doing then you could grab one of them instead.
+Download Raspberry Pi Imager and use it to flash the most recent 'recommended' version of Raspberry Pi OS onto your SD card.
+We sell a micro SD card that comes pre-loaded with Raspberry Pi OS, so if you're not sure what you're doing then you could grab one of them instead.

-Pop the micro SD card with Raspbian installed into the slot on the underside of your Pi and plug your power supply into the micro USB port; the Pi should start booting up.
+Pop the micro SD card with Raspberry Pi OS installed into the slot on the underside of your Pi and plug your power supply into the USB port; the Pi should start booting up.

 Installing the HyperPixel 4.0 software

-Once rebooted, your HyperPixel display should be displaying the Raspbian desktop!
-Try touching the touchscreen, if you're using the Touch version of HyperPixel 4.0.
+Once rebooted, your HyperPixel display should be displaying the Raspberry Pi OS desktop!
+Try touching the touchscreen, if you're using the Touch version of HyperPixel.

 HyperPixel 4.0 Touch with Raspbian desktop showing on screen